Attack tolerance

-In the context of complex networks, attack tolerance is the network's robustness meaning the ability to maintain the overall connectivity and diameter of the network as nodes are removed.
-Several graph metrics have been proposed to predicate network robustness.
-Algebraic connectivity is a graph metric that shows the best graph robustness among them.
+In the study of complex networks, attack tolerance refers to a network's robustness, or its ability to preserve overall connectivity and network diameter (the longest shortest path between nodes) when nodes are removed due to failures or attacks.
+This concept is key to understanding how networks—such as the internet, social networks, or power grids—resist disruption.
+Several graph metrics have been developed to measure this resilience, with algebraic connectivity (the second-smallest eigenvalue of the Laplacian matrix) considered the most effective indicator of network robustness among them.

 Attack types

 If an attack was to be mounted on a network, it would not be through random nodes but ones that were the most significant to the network.
 Different methods of ranking are utilized to determine the nodes priority in the network.

 Average node degree

 This form of attack prioritizes the most connected nodes as the most important ones.
 This takes into account the network (represented by graph $G$) changing over time, by analyzing the network as a series of snapshots (indexed by $j$); we denote the snapshot at time $t_j$ by $G(t_j)$.
 The average of the degree of a node, labeled $i$, within a given snapshot $deg_{G(t_j)}$, throughout a time interval (a sequence of $T$ snapshots) $\{t_1,...,t_T\}$, is given by: